 High-Quality Mathematics Instruction: What Teachers Should Know

 Please answer the questions below.
+Please note that the IRIS Center does not collect your Assessment responses.
+If this is a course assignment, you should turn them in to your professor using whatever method he or she requires.
 If you have difficulty, go back and review the Perspectives & Resources pages in this module.

 - Name and describe the components of high-quality mathematics instruction.

 - Describe the purpose of Common Core State Standards for Mathematics.
 In addition, list at least five factors that explain why these standards are recommended and commonly adopted.

 - Choose one of the scenarios below.
 Of the evidence-based practices discussed in this module:

 - Select two to address the student’s needs.

 - Explain why you chose these two EBPs.

 Ali, a 3rd-grade student in Ms. Hunker’s class, has a learning disability in mathematics.
 When he attempts to solve word problems, Ali struggles to figure out whether he needs to multiply or divide.
 Though fluent in multiplication, he experiences some difficulty when doing long division, specifically remembering to implement all the steps.